 The Manage Tags feature allows you to create and edit your tags.
 You can merge duplicate tags and also describe a tags purpose (so that you don't forget why a tag was created or what it indicates).

-To access the Tag Manager, click the down arrow next to “Manage Scoring” from the Contact Overview page.
+To access the Tag Manager, click "Manage Tags" from the Contacts Overview page.

-Custom fields are used to store additional information about your contacts.
+Custom contact fields are used to store additional information about your contacts.
 The custom fields that make sense for your business may be different than what someone else needs, so we've made custom fields very flexible and you can create an unlimited amount of fields.
-You can create a variety of field types to store many types of data:

-You can add custom fields from the Contact Record.
+You can also add these fields from the Contact Record.

 Contact scoring gives you a numerical score that can indicate the contact's fit for your product and level of engagement so that you can prioritize your leads and treat them differently depending on their score.
 It's a flexible feature that is useful to both marketers and salespeople and has many applications throughout the customer lifecycle.